JAndritsch/redux/docs/recipes/Optimization.md

 In this example, our `mapStateToProps` serves as a means to obtain the specific `TodoItem` from our `todos` state via the `id` property.
 As you can see, the `id` property is static and will never change.

-Instead of defining `mapStateToProps` as a function that returns an object, you can instead define a factory function that returns your `mapStateToProps` function.
+Instead of defining `mapStateToProps` as a function that returns an object, you can define a factory function that returns your `mapStateToProps` function.
 Here's what that might look like:

 ```js
 const makeMapStateToProps = (initialState, initialOwnProps) => {